Getting Started

 - Item-level status — each individual line item has its own independent lifecycle

-- Order-level status — an aggregated view of all items on the order; the order reflects the least advanced state across its items
+- Order-level status — an aggregated view; the order reflects the least advanced state across its items

 If an order has 5 items and 4 are Received but 1 is still Pending Arrival, the order status remains Pending Arrival.
 Only when all 5 items reach Received does the order transition.